-Although attendance is not built into the course requirements since this is an asynchronous online course, regular interaction with the course website and course materials each week throughout the semester is strongly recommended to keep you on track for learning success.
+Requirements for class attendance are consistent with university policies.
+See https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/ for more information regarding the University Attendance Policies.
+While in-person attendance is not built into the course requirements since this is an asynchronous online course, regular virtual interaction with the course website and course materials each week throughout the semester is strongly recommended to keep you on track for learning success.